The most common talents that manifest are elemental and reactional: earth, water, air, fire, and lightning.

 Linsan had to move.
 “Shit,” she said before she turned away from the vault and sprinted toward Brook.

-She spun around it, lightly kicking off a chair to dance around the flames.
-She twirled past as the world seemed to slow around her and she worked her way back to Brook.
+She spun past, lightly kicking off a chair to dance around the flames.
+She twirled past as the world slowed and she worked her way back to Brook.

 May suddenly drew his hands back and slammed them hard in front of him.
-Energy flashed around him brilliantly.
+A halo of energy flashed around his silhouette.
 The resulting concussion was less of a clap and more of an explosion as fire blasted in all directions.
 It tore boards from the ground and ripped apart the ceiling.

 Linsan grabbed Brook by her long hair and yanked back with all her might toward the door.

 Brook screamed out in frustration as she felt back.
 “No!
 Daddy!”